KARRABING FILM COLLECTIVE

 NIGHT TIME GO, SALTWATER DREAMS, THE MERMAIDS

-A triple bill of contrasting short films by the unique Karrabing Collective, from Australia’s remote Northwest Territory.
+A triple bill of contrasting short films by the unique Karrabing Collective, from Australia’s Arnhem Land.

 NIGHT TIME GO.
 During WWII, the Australian government tried to remove a group of Karrabing ancestors from their lands, but they refused to leave.
 Deeply ironic and satirically humorous, this film mixes anachronistic re-enactments with manipulated archival footage to tell an alternate history in which the Karrabing rebel and drive the colonists from the top end.